jvherck/dicebear/README.md

 ## Credits
 Special thanks to [DiceBear](https://github.com/dicebear) ([Florian Körner](https://github.com/FlorianKoerner)) for making this amazing API and to [all artists](https://dicebear.com/licenses) for creating these avatars!

+Disclaimer: this repository and its owner are not affiliated with DiceBear.

+---

 ## Licenses and privacy policy